bakhyt/kazakh-extrinsic-plagiarism-detection/1-dataset-preparation/kazakh-expert-assessments/README.md

 ## Background

-- **Dataset Origin:** About 30K plagiarized text pairs from the PAN corpus were translated into Kazakh using Google Translate.
+- **Dataset Origin:** About 30K extracted plagiarized text pairs from the PAN corpus were translated into Kazakh using Google Translate.
 - **Evaluation Sample:** 2,000 text pairs were selected for detailed expert assessment.
 - **Expert Panel:** Ten Kazakh experts each evaluated 200 pairs, with 200 pairs intentionally duplicated across assessments to ensure consistency and fairness.